pierrelh/gotomate-package-template/README.md

-# Gotomate Package Template
+# Gotomate-Walk Package Template

-This is a template of a Gotomate's package that you can use to create your own Gotomate's package.
+This is a template of a Gotomate-Walk's package that you can use to create your own Gotomate's package.

 You can choose to create your own functions to do whatever you want with a Gotomate's process.